-- Payments from a Legal Expense Trust Fund: Report the exact amount of all legal expenses paid on your behalf by any legal expense trust fund established according to the Senate regulations governing such trust funds, whether or not you are a named beneficiary to the trust.
+Payments from a Legal Expense Trust Fund: Report the exact amount of all legal expenses paid on your behalf by any legal expense trust fund established according to the Senate regulations governing such trust funds, whether or not you are a named beneficiary to the trust.
 The establishment of a legal expense trust fund requires the written approval of the Committee (see Senate Ethics Manual (2003 ed.), p.
-30). - Other Investment Income: Report any investment income from publicly traded assets and income sources that are not addressed above by identifying the specific type and amount of the income which exceeded \$200 during the reporting period.
+30). • Other Unearned Income or Investment Income: Report any unearned income or investment income over \$200 of a type not listed above by identifying the specific type and amount of the income.
 An exact dollar amount is required.
 This may include items such as annuities, the investment portion of life insurance contracts, endowment contracts, estate income, or a distributive share of a publicly traded partnership or joint business venture income.

-Exemption Test
+o Three-Part Exemption Test

-Asset of your spouse or dependent child that meet the Three-Part Exemption Test (see p.
-12, supra), may be omitted.
+Assets of your spouse or dependent child that meet the Three-Part Exemption Test (see p.
+11, supra), may be omitted.
 If you omit any such assets, you must indicate the omission by checking the appropriate box on the "Review and File Report" section of your eFD report.
 You must contact the Committee prior to checking this box and filing your report.